 The UT System is committed to meeting the educational and health needs of Texas and our nation.

-Under the direction of Chancellor ad interim Faulkner, UT System has identified its priorities, set forth below, and what it needs from the Legislature to accomplish these priorities, outlined in the next section of this Statement.
-Upon the arrival of the new chancellor, the Board and chancellor will review these priorities and needs and affirm or amend them.
+UT System has identified its priorities, set forth below, and what it needs from the Legislature to accomplish these priorities, outlined in the next section of this Statement.